 METHODS OVERVIEW

-This page provides a comprehensive overview of the methods available at the DcGC.
+In this session we provide a comprehensive overview of the methods available at the DcGC.
 It should serve as a guide for understanding the technical aspects and uses of the different technologies and workflows.
 For practical details on how to prepare samples, please check our guidelines page.

 Bulk sequencing applications